 Group financial statements

 2023 2022

+£ £

 Materiality 2,023,000 2,136,000

-Basis for determining materiality 1.5% of total assets
+Basis for determining materiality 1.5% of total assets 1.5% of total assets

 Rationale for the benchmark applied Due to it being an investment fund with the objective of long-term capital growth with investment values being a key focus of users of the financial statements.

 Performance materiality 1,517,250 1,602,000

-Basis for determining performance materiality 75% of materiality This was determined using our professional judgement and took into account the complexity of the group and our long-standing knowledge of the engagement together with a history of minimal misstatements.
+Basis for determining 75% of materiality performance materiality This was determined using our professional judgement and took into account the complexity of the group and our long-standing knowledge of the engagement together with a history of minimal misstatements.